zarr-developers/gsoc/2022/ideas-list.md

 > Expected Outcome 🔖

-As the Zarr ecosystem grows, this project will ensure testing that all implementations produce compatible and robust data.
-Also, this project aims to identify if/any shortcomings in the several implementations, report and fix them.
+As the Zarr ecosystem grows, this project will verify that all implementations produce compatible and robust data.
+Also, this project aims to identify if there are any shortcomings in implementations, then report and fix them.

 > Prerequisites 👍🏻